dzenanr/dartling/README.md

 ## Examples

 dartling has several examples, all at [dzenanr] (https://github.com/dzenanr), which show how different web applications may be developed quickly based on a domain model generated from the JSON representation of a graphical model.
-One of them is [Art.Pen] (https://github.com/dzenanr/art_pen), which is a version of the Logo programming language for children.
+One of them is [art_pen] (https://github.com/dzenanr/art_pen) (Art.Pen), which is a version of the Logo programming language for children.
 I use Art.Pen to teach basic control structures in programming by drawing fun "art" with positional pen commands.
-Another example is [Game.Parking] (https://github.com/dzenanr/game_parking), which is a strategy puzzle designed by a mathematician to teach children abstract thinking.
+Another example is [game_parking] (https://github.com/dzenanr/game_parking) (Game.Parking), which is a strategy puzzle designed by a mathematician to teach children abstract thinking.
 In the [dartling_examples] (https://github.com/dzenanr/dartling_examples) there are three examples of models with standard modeling patterns: one-to-many, many-to-many and reflexive relationships.

 **Warning**: I have run my projects only in the [Chrome] (https://www.google.com/intl/en/chrome/browser/) browser.